appsmithorg/appsmith-docs/datasource-reference/querying-ssh.md

 ### **Connection**

-You need to fill in the following parameters:
+You need to fill in at least one _Host/Port_ at the list of host/ports:

 * **Host Address\*:** Fill in the database host’s address.
 * **Port\*:**  Fill the port witch the SSH server is listening to it.